August 5, 2015 – September 6, 2015

-Opening Reception: Wednesday, July 1, 7-9pm
+Opening Reception: Wednesday, August 5th, 7-9pm

 The Lodge Gallery, founded by Keith Schweitzer and Jason Patrick Voegele, is located at 131 Chrystie Street on Manhattan’s Lower East Side.
 It is the exhibition venue of Republic Worldwide and serves as both an art space and a gathering place for hearty discourse and experimentation.